 Strawberries will forever remind me of long hours in a berry batch, eating every fifth berry, listening to my sister scream and my brother laugh his head off.
 Isn't childhood great?

-2 cups whole strawberries, washed and stems removed, about a 1/2 quart
+- 2 cups whole strawberries, washed and stems removed, about 1 quart

 - ½ cup lemon juice